paraswap/paraswap-sdk/README.md

   }
 ```

-If optional `providerOptions` is provided as the second parameter, then the resulting SDK will also be able to approve Tokens for swap.
+If optional `providerOptions` is provided as the second parameter, then the resulting SDK will also be able to approve Tokens for swap, sign Orders, etc.

 ```ts
   // with ethers@5